 - A professional development track offering guidance on preparing resumes, cover letters, LinkedIn profiles, and job interview techniques

-The Applied Humanities Boot Camp takes place at the Hall Center May 15-19, 2017, 9 a.m. - 5 p.m.
-(The field trip day may start a little earlier and end a little later.)
 Each participant will receive a $500 stipend and a certificate upon completion of the program.
-On-site lunch will be served to all participants, and a closing reception will take place late afternoon on Friday, May 19, 2017.
-Transportation and lunch will be provided on the Kansas City site visit day.
+On-site lunch will be served to all participants, and a closing reception will take place late afternoon on Friday, May 18, 2018.
+Transportation and lunch will be provided for all field trips.

 Eligible applicants will:

 - Be KU graduate students in a humanities or social sciences discipline; and

 - Demonstrate an interest in an applied humanities field, such as museums, arts and cultural organizations, libraries, non-profits, foundations, etc.

 Participants in the Applied Humanities Boot Camp are required to:

 - Commit to attend all scheduled sessions, workshops, lunches, and site visits during the week of May 14-18, 2018, 9 a.m. - 5 p.m.; and

 Participants who do not complete the foregoing will not receive the $500 stipend or a portion thereof.